awni/awni.github.io/ctc-draft.md

 In fact speech recognizers using CTC are not able to learn an implicit language model nearly as well as other models which do not make this conditional independence assumption.[^2] However, this isn't always a bad trait.
-In some cases, having the model implicitly learn a strong language model over the ouput can make it less adaptable to new or altered domains.
+In some cases, having the model implicitly learn a strong language model over the output can make it less adaptable to new or altered domains.
 For example we might want to adapt a model trained to transcribe on phone conversations between friends to customer support calls.